 - Grants can be considered for operations, treatments and procedures that are recognised and approved by NICE (the National Institute for Health & Care Excellence) - If there is a lengthy NHS waiting time and/or which are not available on the NHS in the applicant's location.
-There is no maximum grant limit for medical grants although requests which staff consider to be excessive will be escalated to a higher decision making body - An applicant must face a 12 week wait for non-urgent health and care treatments or interventions on the NHS from date of receipt of both parts of the completed application form and not from the initial contact with the MCF or when forms are issued.
-Exceptions to this rule are:
+There is no maximum grant limit for medical grants although requests which staff consider to be excessive

-- Requests for cancer treatment and some eye treatments (where there is an increased risk of loss of sight) will be considered on a case by case basis - Requests for cardiac treatment will be considered if there is a wait in excess of 8 weeks
+- An applicant must face a 12 week wait for non-urgent health and care treatments or interventions on the NHS from date of receipt of both parts of the completed application form and not from the initial contact with the MCF or when forms are issued.
+Exceptions to this rule are: - Requests for cancer treatment and some eye treatments (where there is an increased risk of loss of sight) will be considered on a case-by-case basis - Requests for cardiac treatment will be considered if there is a wait in excess of 8 weeks